7 Crucial Conversations for CouplesBack to Articles

 Recently Married or Committed Couples

-1. Does each of us feel fully confident in the other’s commitment to the marriage and believe that
+1. Does each of us feel fully confident in the others commitment to the marriage and believe that

 the bond can survive whatever challenges we may face?